 Nubuck and suede

-Although very aesthetic, these suede leathers are also the most fragile.
+These suede leathers are very attractive but also the most fragile.
 Avoid contact with water.
 Regular dry brushing with a brush is sufficient.